 “If we listened to our intellect, we’d never have a love affair.
 We’d never have a friendship.
 We’d never go into business, because we’d be cynical.
 Well, that’s nonsense.
-You’ve got to jump off cliffs all the time and build your wings on the way down.”Ray Bradbury
+You’ve got to jump off cliffs all the time and build your wings on the way down.”

+~Ray Bradbury

 Say yes.

 “Our character is basically a composite of our habits.
-Because they are consistent, often unconscious patterns, they constantly, daily, express our character.”Stephen Covey
+Because they are consistent, often unconscious patterns, they constantly, daily, express our character.”

+~Stephen Covey